-Officer Note: The development has been designed to accord with the guidance set out in the adopted Borough Design Guide meeting the requirements for garden sizes and privacy within the development and in relation to existing dwellings to provide 20m window to window separation.
+Officer comment: The development has been designed to accord with the guidance set out in the adopted Borough Design Guide meeting the requirements for garden sizes and privacy within the development and in relation to existing dwellings to provide 20m window to window separation.
 A condition in respect to removing permitted development rights where 2nd floor accommodation would result in loss of privacy is recommended.
 The informal footpaths across the fields cause disruption to over wintering birds.
 The 3 storey flats are sited towards the centre of the site away from the site boundaries and the proposed density at 41 dph falls within the low density category.
-Also it should be noted that the emerging local plan allocation is for 210 dwellings, which is 15 more than the proposed development..